aiurovet/xnx/README.md

-## xnx
+## xnx 0.1.0

 **Copyright © Alexander Iurovetski 2020 - 2021**

-Command-line utility to run multiple commands against the same input with various parameters, and optionally, to expand placeholders inside the input
+A command-line utility to eXpand text content by replacing placeholders with the actual data aNd to eXecute external utilities.

 ##### USAGE: